Seranthony Domínguez

-Seranthony Ambioris Domínguez Taveras (born November 25, 1994) is a Dominican professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies, Baltimore Orioles, and Toronto Blue Jays.
-Domínguez signed with the Phillies as an international free agent in 2011, and made his MLB debut in 2018.
+Seranthony Ambioris Domínguez Taveras (born November 25, 1994) is a Dominican professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).
+He has previously played in MLB for the Philadelphia Phillies, Baltimore Orioles, Toronto Blue Jays, and Chicago White Sox.

+Domínguez signed with the Phillies as an international free agent in 2011 and made his MLB debut in 2018.
+He underwent Tommy John surgery in 2020, then returned to pitch in the 2022 World Series.
+Philadelphia traded him to Baltimore during the 2024 season.
+He was dealt to Toronto during the 2025 season, with whom he won Game 1 of the World Series for the second time in his career.
+He signed as a free agent with the White Sox in 2026, then was dealt before the trade deadline to the Mariners.

+Domínguez pitched for the Dominican Republic in the 2026 World Baseball Classic.

 Early life

 Domínguez was born in Esperanza Valverde Mao, Dominican Republic.
-Of his unusual first name, Baseball America reported: "'I'm not sure where it comes from,' Seranthony Domínguez said with a laugh.
+Of his unusual first name, Baseball America reported: "'I'm not sure where it comes from,' [he] said with a laugh.
 'I think it’s something my parents heard on TV.'"